magnusbig/fema_7_lifelines/ExecutiveSummary.md

-# Utilizing Yelp data to estimate the number of businesses in a given locality and categorizing them according to FEMA's seven lifelines
+# Utilizing the number of businesses data in a given locality and categorizing them according to FEMA's seven lifelines
 ## Summary:
 Disaster could destroy your community’s infrastructure and damage homes and severely hurt the economy.
-Prior to and During disaster it is important to understand the projected and actual effect of the event on the community, including its effect on critical services a community needs to function.
+Prior to and during the disaster it is important to understand the projected and actual effect of the event on the community, including its effect on critical services a community needs to function.

 FEMA (Federal emergency Management Agency) broadly categories these services under one of the seven “community lifelines”.
 Lifelines are the most fundamental services in the community that, when stabilized, enable all other aspects of society to function.